 Aside from the picturesque opera house buildings, there are many war museums to honor the fallen heroes of the Ukrainian and European wars.

-Museums such are the Kiev State Historical Museum and Museum of the History of Ukraine in World War II are great attractions to visit because they tell the stories of many heroic residents of the gleaming city of Kiev.
+These are both great attractions to visit because they tell the stories of many heroic residents of the gleaming city of Kiev.

 The video above is the light, music, and fountain show hear Independence Square.